alanshlam/Courses/README.md

 # courses
-This repository archives lab courses materials that I have taught
+This repository archives lab courses materials that I have taught and talks materilas that I have delivered